Male Competition and Fitness Landscapes

 I am taking advantage of the recent species radiation of sticklebacks in British Columbia (Gasterosteus species complex) to study cognitive evolution in a comparative framework.
 Selection is strongly implicated when consistent differences between limnetic and benthic fish are demonstrated across lakes.
 I use two very different, but complementary approaches:

-1) I conduct behavioral experiments to assess specific cognitive abilities in each species.
+1) First, I conduct behavioral experiments to assess specific cognitive abilities in each species.
 My current focus is on social information use, specifically the ability to use the feeding behavior of others to locate a food patch.
 This work has been conducted in Jenny Boughman's lab at Michigan State University and has involved undergrads Whitley Lehto, Ross Minter, Ashley Baird, and Sarah LoPresto and REU Ashley Lindo.
 I am starting to expand this work to other types of learning, for example, quantifying the relative role of genes and environment in producing species differences in spatial learning (a project initiated by undergrad Jonatan Martinez with help from undergrad Benjamin Wurst and REU William Fetzner).
 I am also developing an automated operant conditioning device for large-scale quantification of discrimination and reversal learning (a project with undergrads Clayton Batko and Peter Vites and REU William Fetzner).

 2) Second, I collect neuroanatomical data on specific brain structures.
 Here we present data from a magnetic resonance imaging (MRI) project.
-Limnetic and benthic fish differ in their feeding habits, sociality, habitat complexity, body size, shape, antipredator defenses, mating traits, and dependence on vision vs. olfaction1, suggesting differences in cognitive abilities and neuroanatomical structures exist.
+Limnetic and benthic fish differ in their feeding habits, sociality, habitat complexity, body size, shape, antipredator defenses, mating traits, and dependence on vision vs. olfaction, suggesting differences in cognitive abilities and neuroanatomical structures exist.
 This work is a collaboration between myself, Jenny Boughman at Michigan State University and Victoria Braithwaite and Thomas Neuberger at Penn State University, with help from REU Katelyn Doolittle.